Caricatures of Charles Darwin and his evolutionary theory in 19th-century England: Precursors and reception

 Precursors for the depiction of anthropomorphic animals were the works of Grandville who portrayed individuals for example in Les Métamorphoses du jour (1828–29) with the bodies of men and faces of animals.
 The caricatures of Charles Philipon can also be considered as a role model for the illustrators of Punch and other English satirical magazines.
 The cyclical depiction of Darwin's evolutionary theory might have been modelled on the wood engravings of the illustrator Charles H. Bennett which show transformations of humans into immobile objects and vice versa.

-The caricatures provide not only insights into the public perception of Darwin's evolutionary theory but also played an essential part in its dissemination and popularisation.
-During the 1860s and 1870s the kinship between ape and man was doubted more frequently than in later decades where this idea received a wider acceptance.
-Today we meet the evolutionary theory on T-shirts in the form of graphic arts.
-Quite often, it is the lifestyle of modern man that is ridiculed.
-The monkey is now only depicted as the underdeveloped stage of the human and does not function as the caricature of human behaviour any more.
-Likewise, Darwin has lost his prominent position as a motif for caricatures.